-- Help the person into the bath or shower making sure you bend your knees slightly and keep your back as straight as you can.
-You may want to put a long towel under their arms to help lower them into the bath. - If the person is able to help themselves more, you can help them sit on the side of the tub (on a warm, non-slip towel or mat), swing their legs over and help them to ease into the tub.
-Reverse the procedure when they want to get out. - Make sure the bath or shower has a non-slip bath mat. - If the person needs help for weeks or months, it may be wise to adapt your bath or shower with handles1 and other safety aids.
-Check with an occupational therapist or physiotherapist through your home care program. - If the person prefers a shower, rent or borrow a bath chair or use a water-resistant chair2 so they can sit down comfortably.
+- If the person needs help for weeks or months, it may be wise to adapt your bath or shower with handles and other safety aids.
+Check with an occupational therapist or physiotherapist through your home care program. - If the person prefers a shower, rent or borrow a bath chair or use a waterresistant chair so they can sit down comfortably.
 Your home care program may be able to arrange this. - The person may feel more comfortable if their genital area is covered.
 You can use a short apron or modified towel with Velcro tabs so the person has the privacy they want.